mrac/ui-components-css/CSS-RESPONSIBILITY.md

 .MyPerson-address {}
 ```

-The components' look (as part of styling theme `nextgen`) is defined in the application root component `MyApp`:
+And all would be present in the root component `MyApp`:

 ```html
 <div className={'MyApp ' + this.props.className}>